What is a Trade Show? Everything You Need To Know

 A startup looking for its first key investor, an already popular manufacturer launching a new product line, whosoever you may be, a trade show can put you face-to-face with the people that matter the most to your business.

-So, what is a trade show, exactly?
+So, what happens at a trade show, exactly?
 And more importantly, how do you make one work for your company?

 The Trade Show Network reports that almost 71.6% of participants join with the intent to generate leads from new buyers and other partnership prospects.